 In the spring term of 2018, a group of Drexel University students created a video game for a group project.
-Exactly a year later, that same game won the E3 College Game Competition, one of the biggest game contest for college-level game designers.
+Exactly a year later, that same game won the E3 College Game Competition, one of the biggest game contests for college-level game designers.

 And if all of that happened alongside the commitments of school terms and extracurricular activities and graduating from Drexel, just imagine what will happen now that three of the four Dragons have spent this summer working full-time on the game and are preparing to release it to the public in the next year.

 “It’s kind of crazy the way things developed,” said Jeff Mostyn ’19, a computer science graduate from the College of Computing & Informatics.

 Mostyn is the team lead and lead programmer for Pharaoh Hound Games, a company he started with Mark Hurley ’19, a game design and production graduate from the Westphal College of Media Arts & Design (who is the 3D artist and design lead); Michael Heffner ’19, a computer science graduate (and programmer); and Joseph Brown, a game design and production incoming fifth-year (and UX and game designer).
 The group formed after working together on a class project that became “Sons of Ra,” an ancient Egypt-themed competitive tower defense game in which players can battle pharaohs, build armies, call on gods and expand their kingdoms.
 “Sons of Ra” will be released in 2020 and is already included and being “wish listed” on Steam, the major PC games distribution platform.